fawzibr/samba/README.md

 ## Changelogs

+* 2024-10-28
+    * changed variable name so it's not mistaken as creating user shares, just a regular share
 * 2024-10-27
     * skipped using usershares, now just creating normal shares and reloading the config file
 * 2024-10-16